Abhitech8code/Application-Form/README.md

 ## Acknowledgements

-Special thanks to FreeCodeCamp for providing the project idea and educational resources.
+Special thanks to the open-source community for providing valuable resources and inspiration for this project.